Medical expert of the article

 Diagnosis of acute and chronic laryngitis

-Patients with a catarrhal form of acute or chronic laryngitis do not need a special examination.
-Ballroom with acute abscessing, infiltrative and chronic laryngitis is performed by a comprehensive clinical examination.
-In addition, microbiological, mycological, histological studies are necessary; in a number of cases, diagnostics using PCR is used to identify the etiological factors of the disease.
+Patients with catarrhal form of acute or chronic laryngitis do not require special examination.
+Patients with acute abscessing, infiltrative and chronic laryngitis undergo a comprehensive general clinical examination.
+In addition, microbiological, mycological, histological studies are necessary; in some cases, PCR diagnostics are used to identify the etiological factors of the disease.

 What do need to examine?